cindeee/ML/README.md

 # Machine Learning

-A collection of mileages in Machine Learning, mainly through Coursera and Guided Projects.
+A collection of mileages & applications in Machine Learning, mainly learnt through Coursera and Guided Projects.